 Former National Lightweight San Shou Champion

 Unlike many fighters who start training in martial arts at a very young age, Ed wasn’t introduced to the sport until the age of 21.
 He got his first taste of martial arts training under Cung Le as one of Cung’s first students in Sanshou (Chinese Kickboxing).
 Cung saw the potential in Ed to become successful on the Lei Tai – a raised platform in which Sanshou matches are held and motivated Ed to train hard and compete.

 After achieving success at Nationals, Ed focused his energy on private and group kickboxing training within corporate company facilities.
 He loved the natural high that training gave him, but it was even more rewarding when he was able to teach others to feel the same.
 For several years, Ed helped build the San Jose training facility and USH fight team.

-They opened Cardiozone Inc. in Santa Clara, a sister location to the home base in San Jose, with Ed as Head Coach.
-Along with the help of Coach Butch Atangan, he went on to breed his own successful fighters and at the same time, train individuals to achieve personal physical fitness goals.
+They opened Cardiozone Inc. in Santa Clara, a sister location to the home base in San Jose, with Ed as Head Coach he went on to breed his own successful fighters and at the same time, train individuals to achieve personal physical fitness goals.

-To broaden his knowledge base and strengthen his throwing abilities which San Shou demanded, he signed up for Judo at San Jose State.
+To broaden his knowledge base and strengthen his throwing abilities which San Shou demanded, he joined Judo at San Jose State.
 In Judo, competitors are allowed to use their hands without having to worry about getting punched and kicked.

 If you want to finally achieve your fitness goals, or are interested in competing, training at Condition and Competition Kickboxing will only lead to positive results.
-Many have already seen great results training under Coach Ed, so it’s now time for you to do the same.
-Join him and others at Condition and Competition Kickboxing.
+Many have already seen great results training under Coach Ed and his amazing team so it’s now time for you to do the same.